lamps-wg/automation-keyusages/draft-brockhaus-lamps-eu-rail-keyusages.md

 * id-kp-configSigning

-> A public key contained in a certificate containing the KeyPurposeId id-kp-configSigning may be used for verifying signatures of general-purpose configuration files in any size and input format (for example XML,YAML or JSON files).
+> A public key contained in a certificate containing the KeyPurposeId id-kp-configSigning may be used for verifying signatures of general-purpose configuration files in any size and input format (for example XML, YAML, JSON).
 Configuration files are used to configure hardware and software.
-The KU extension is set to digitalSignature or nonRepudiation.
+The KU bits that may be consistent are digitalSignature or nonRepudiation.

 * id-kp-trustanchorSigning

 > A public key contained in a certificate containing the KeyPurposeId id-kp-trustanchorSigning may be used for verifying signatures of trust anchor configuration files.
 Trust anchor configuration files are used to add or remove trust anchors to the trust store of a device.
-The KU extension is set to digitalSignature or nonRepudiation.
+The KU bits that may be consistent are digitalSignature or nonRepudiation.

 * id-kp-updateSigning

 > A public key contained in a certificate containing the KeyPurposeId id-kp-updateSigning may be used for verifying signatures of secure software or firmware update packages.
 Update packages are used to install software (including bootloader, firmware, safety-related applications and others) on systems.
-The KU extension is set to digitalSignature or nonRepudiation.
+The KU bits that may be consistent are digitalSignature or nonRepudiation.

 * id-kp-safetyCommunication

 > A public key contained in a certificate containing the KeyPurposeId id-kp-safetyCommunication may be used to authenticate a communication peer for safety-critical communication based on TLS or other protocols.
-Depending on the key type used, the KU is set to digitalSignature or keyEncipherment or keyAgreement.
+Depending on the key type used, the KU bits that may be consistent are digitalSignature and/or (keyEncipherment or keyAgreement).

 ~~~
 id-kp  OBJECT IDENTIFIER  ::=